 The Definition of Powerless in NA and AA

 Most 12-step programs start with admitting powerlessness.
 The entire idea of recovery and sobriety begins here.
 For example, alcoholics Anonymous programs say that those who still believe they have control over their drinking will drink again.
 Only when you surrender control will you be on your way to mastering step one of the 12 steps.

 However, don’t let this define you.
-When you start your path in recovery, you’re likely going to find that your life is a bit unmanageable.
-Please don’t feel the need to surrender when you start, this is an ongoing process, and it might take you time to process everything that’s happening.
+When you start your path in recovery, you’re likely to find that your life is a bit unmanageable.
+Please don’t feel the need to surrender when you begin; this is an ongoing process, and it might take time to cope with everything that’s happening.

 Examples of Powerlessness in Sobriety

 When you decide to start working on the steps of AA, the first one is to surrender to powerlessness.
 But when you don’t know how to define powerlessness or truly understand what it is, it can be a bit challenging.
 So, here are some examples of powerlessness in sobriety to consider: